 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

-There is a wide variety of financial professionals out there, and although there is some crossover between the responsibilities that fall under each title, one key difference is that they are not all governed by the same standards.
-The various titles and standards can be confusing, especially for people who have never worked with a professional before.
-This can make the process or finding help even more daunting for beginners who may already be hesitant about letting someone else handle their money.
+There is a wide variety of financial professionals out there.
+Although there is some crossover between the responsibilities that fall under each title, one key difference is that the same standards do not all govern them.
+The various titles and standards can be confusing, especially for people who have never worked with a professional.
+This can make finding help even more daunting for beginners who may already be hesitant about letting someone else handle their money.
 If you’re in that boat, look for a fiduciary financial advisor.
 You can confidently trust these professionals, and here’s why…

-This type of advisor is held to the fiduciary standard of care, which was established in the Investment Advisers Act of 1940 and is regulated by the Securities and Exchange Commission (SEC) or state securities regulators.
-One common type of fiduciary sought out for financial advice are Registered Investment Advisors (RIAs).
-They are required to register with the SEC and file a Form ADV, which is a public disclosure form that outlines how the advisor is paid, their investment strategy, and any past or current disciplinary or legal actions taken against them.
+This type of advisor is held to the fiduciary standard of care established in the Investment Advisers Act of 1940 and regulated by the Securities and Exchange Commission (SEC) or state securities regulators.
+One common type of fiduciary sought out for financial advice is Registered Investment Advisors (RIAs).
+They must register with the SEC and file a Form ADV, a public disclosure form that outlines how the advisor is paid, their investment strategy, and any past or current disciplinary or legal actions taken against them.
 Here is a breakdown of the rules that financial professionals held to the fiduciary standard of care are required to follow:

 • Advisors must put their clients' interests above their own.

-• They must avoid to the greatest extent, any conflicts of interest between their clients and themselves.
+• They must avoid conflicts of interest between their clients and themselves.

-• If there are any potential conflicts of interest, they must disclose them in the appropriate manner.
+• If there are any potential conflicts of interest, they must properly disclose them.

-• They must not buy securities for their account prior to buying them for a client.
+• They must not buy securities before buying them for their client's account.

 • Their advice must be made using accurate and complete information, requiring the most thorough analysis possible.